fastify/csrf-protection/README.md

   - `request.headers['x-csrf-token']` - the `X-CSRF-Token` HTTP request header.
   - `request.headers['x-xsrf-token']` - the `X-XSRF-Token` HTTP request header.

-##Note: fastify-csrf is inspired by expressjs/csurf.
+## Note: fastify-csrf is inspired by expressjs/csurf.
+For any other detail please visit expessjs/csurf.